-The Urgent Response Team provides mobile crisis support throughout Grey Bruce seven days per week, 9:00 a.m. to 9:00 p.m.
+The Urgent Response Team provides mobile crisis support throughout Grey Bruce 24 hours a day and 7 days a week.
 The team works in collaboration with first responders to provide telephone or on site crisis interventions.
 The mandate of the team is to reduce unnecessary emergency room visits or re-visits by providing immediate support in the community.
 The Urgent Response Team provides follow up with individuals for a period of up to 30 days.
 The Urgent Response Team will be going 24 hours a day, 365 days a year in June 2015.

 ASIST (Applied Suicide Intervention Skills Training)